heristop/heristop.github.io/src/content/blog/2026-05-26-gitlab-frontend-insights-df-slideshow.md

 conclusion: "The tool started as a way to turn raw GitLab data into a readable picture.
 It's now become the backbone of our frontend performance reviews.
 The gap between 'we have data' and 'we use data' turned out to be a UX problem as much as a data problem."
 ---

-Five months ago I wrote about **[how we built a 360° Frontend Observatory at Carrefour](https://heristop.github.io/blog/2025-11-28-frontend-observatory-design-system-ast/)** — scanning hundreds of frontend repos twice a week via AST parsing to measure Marcel adoption, Tech Radar compliance, accessibility, and more.
+A few months ago I wrote about **[how we built a 360° Frontend Observatory at Carrefour](https://heristop.github.io/blog/2025-11-28-frontend-observatory-design-system-ast/)** — scanning hundreds of frontend repos twice a week via AST parsing to measure Marcel adoption, Tech Radar compliance, accessibility, and more.

 That post covered the foundation: what we track, how we compute it, why raw npm install counts don't tell you anything useful.
 This one is about **what we built on top of it**.